-Patients are becoming increasingly more mindful about the dangers associated with painkillers, especially if they are prescribed for prolonged pain management following a major surgery or intensive treatment such as chemotherapy.
+Patients are becoming increasingly more mindful about the dangers associated with painkillers, especially if they are prescribed for prolonged pain management following major surgery or intensive treatment such as chemotherapy.

 Post-surgery, a patient’s only concern should be nurturing, and in turn, healing their body to return to life as normal.
 Unfortunately, the opioid epidemic places an ominous shadow over the recovery process.

 However, non-addictive and even sometimes controversial alternatives are on the rise.
 Pain relievers such as Cannabidiol (CBD) are proving to be an effective way to rid the body of pain without creating dependencies.

 CBD comes in forms to fit the varying needs of patients, including CBD oils, capsules, and edibles.
 This naturally occurring cannabinoid is working miracles for those who are hesitant to fill their painkiller prescription at a pharmacy.

 An opioid is a form of a drug that suppresses feelings of pain.
 The body contains opioid receptors, and when an opioid is introduced, it binds to these receptors blocking pain signals from the brain to the rest of the body.